Staunch resistance delays Russia's capture of Ukraine capital: UK military intel

 The convoy consisted of armored vehicles, tanks, artillery and logistics support vehicles, news agency Reuters reported.

-Russian forces today also renewed their attacks on Kharkiv, which is Ukraine's second-largest city, with reports that even hospitals and residential areas have been targeted.
+Russian forces today also renewed attacks on Kharkiv, Ukraine's second-largest city, with reports hospitals and residential areas have been targeted.

-On Wednesday, emergency services in the city said four people had been killed and nine others injured.
+On Wednesday, emergency services in the city said four people had died and nine were injured.
 That was after Russia dropped paratroopers into the city.

 Kharkiv is also where an Indian - a medical student - died this week.

-Also last week Russian forces captured the small town of Melitopol, and have surrounded and are bombing Mariupol in the breakway Donetsk region of the country.
+Also last week Russia captured the town of Melitopol, and have surrounded and are bombing Mariupol in the breakway Donetsk region of the country.

-The fighting in Ukraine is now in its seventh day and shows no sign of stopping or even slowing down, despite an array of harsh economic sanctions against Russia and a United Nations resolution passed last night by a rare emergency session of the General Assembly.
+The fighting in Ukraine is now in its seventh day and shows no sign of stopping or even slowing down, despite an array of harsh economic sanctions against Russia and a United Nations resolution passed last night.

 The fighting has also triggered a huge refugee crisis, with the United Nations estimating that over a million people have already fled, crossing the border into neighbouring countries.